LeeSureman/E5-Retrieval-Reproduction/README.md

 bash scripts/reproduction.sh
 ```

-### Detailed Configuration
+### Detailed Explanation

-Here, we show you how to reproduce our results or train other LLM-based dense retriever through detailed configuration.
+Here, we show you how to reproduce our results or train other LLM-based dense retriever in details.
 For simplicity, we will demonstrate you through a `demo`.
 The script for running `demo` is [train_eval_llm_retriever.sh](./scripts/train_eval_llm_retriever.sh).
 In the script, we use `mistralai/Mistral-7B-v0.1` as an example for illustration.
 Before training, three very important steps must be completed: **data preparation**, **determination of the transformer layer**, and **task configuration**.

 #### Data Preparation